 Lastly, a no-brainer that people ignore and then end up regretting.
-Stay indoors when you can.
+Stay indoors when you can in peak summer.
 Shift your outdoor exercise timings to cooler hours of the day – early morning or late evening.
-Not a bad idea to invest in a small, portable battery-powered fan, increasingly being spotted with travellers of-late.
+Not a bad idea to invest in a small, portable battery-powered fan that is increasingly being spotted with travellers of-late.

 - Air Purifiers: What You Need To Know Before Buying Them - November 12, 2019

 - 7 Forest Essentials Products Every Luxury Ayurveda Buff Will Love - November 11, 2019

 - New Launches: The Latest All-Purpose Washing Machines In The Market For Those Who Are Looking - November 8, 2019